celo-org/make-crypto-mobile-hackathon/medcelo/Readme.md

 #### Next Steps
 What do you need to do next to turn this prototype into a working solution?

+1. Refactor the codes
+2. Setup a nodejs proxy server to upload images to IPFS directly
+3. Implement WalletConnect for mobile phone

 #### License
 This repository includes an [unlicensed](http://unlicense.org/) statement though you may want to [choose a different license](https://choosealicense.com/).